 Take a look at these early signs of bed bugs.
 After all, the first step toward preventing them is to detect their presence.

-A female bed bug lays about seven eggs per day and almost 100 eggs during her lifetime.
-So now, one of the signs to check for bed bugs is to look for their eggs.
+One of the signs to check for bed bugs is to look for their eggs.
 They look like poppy seeds and can be seen with naked eyes.
 However, since they are so tiny in size, it can be difficult to detect them.

 If you’re wondering how to check for bed bugs, you should know that being incredibly tiny, bed bugs can enter your home unnoticed.
 They can attach themselves to clothing, luggage, couches, throw pillows, bedding, and other household materials.
 Their flattened bodies allow them to enter narrow areas, even those a width of a credit card.